BanaanKiamanesh/SLC-Radio/README.md

 ![](Images/ArduinoNRFfritzing.jpg)
 ![](Images/GroundControl.jpg)

 > This is the custom made UI and the test LCD!
 Tried to make it as similar looking to the real one as possible!
+(NO Noise!)
 ![](Images/UInLCDtester.PNG)